Vaniel was a mechanic. Now he's an enterprise developer.

 Chandra was an events manager.
 Now she tests software.

 Chandra was determined to be a software tester, but she couldn’t get her foot in the door.
 Then she joined a software testing bootcamp at Grand Circus where she gained fresh skills, and was introduced to her future employer.
 Less than a month after graduation, she started her career as a software tester.Apply Now - Software Testing

 Sean was a pizza delivery guy.
 Now he's a web developer.

 Ever feel like you’re in a dead-end job?
 Sean did.
 He was driving around Detroit as a pizza delivery guy when he found Grand Circus.
 After learning all the skills he needed to become a web developer, he received multiple job offers after graduation.
-Now, he has founded his own software-based startup, all with the skills he learned at Grand Circus.Apply to Java
+Now, he has founded his own software-based startup, all with the skills he learned at Grand Circus.Apply Now - Java Developer

 Demand is high for quality tech talent in Detroit.